 - Repair by mending.

-For winter warmth the Wolford Velvet tights are nice and cozy but don’t have back seams.
+- Wolford Velvet tights – Nice and cozy for winter warmth, but don’t have back seams.
+All black.

 Know of other sources?
 I am always on the lookout.
 Tell me where you find 1940s style nude seamed stockings in the comments.

 1940s Women’s Socks

 Socks were not often worn by women before 1940, but white and colored ankle socks were very popular with teenage girls.
 They were proudly worn with saddle shoes or penny loafers.

 Colorful socks were an option for both children and women once the war started.
 They either had a snug knit band at the top or folded over once for a clean and classy vintage fit.
 Popular colors were red, white and blue, as well as yellow, beige, light blue, stripes, geometric and argyle prints.

 A few fancy socks had small flowers knit into the design that resembled embroidery.
 For the most part, socks were practical and not a fashion accessory.

 During wartime, women conserved their stockings and instead wore ankle socks made of cotton to match their dress.
 After the war, they returned to stockings and only wore socks for sports and casual dress.